 By default:

-- Keep access — fewer profiles and groups = easier maintenance.
+Keep access as simple as possible — fewer profiles and groups = easier maintenance.

-- Use the group to grant wide visibility to trusted users.
+Use the "Full access read-only" group to grant wide visibility to trusted users.

-→ , access is always defined at the profile/group/context level.
+→ No, access is always defined at the profile/group/context level.
 You can limit by department or node, but not a specific project.

 → Yes!
 A user will receive all profiles from all groups they belong to.